Greenhills College

 Greenhills College (Coláiste na gCnoc Glas) is a secondary school situated on Limekiln Avenue, Greenhills in South Dublin.
 It accommodates Junior Certificate, Leaving Certificate and Leaving Certificate Applied students and offers the Leaving Certificate Vocational Programme to its students.
 It is run by the Dublin and Dun Laoghaire Education and Training Board (DDLETB) and is a non-fee paying school.

 Greenhills College opened in 1970 in Crumlin, and moved to its present site in 1972.
 In 1973, Greenhills College offered adult education and leisure-type classes to the local community.
 The college also provides post-Leaving Certificate (PLC) and Vocational Training Opportunities Scheme (VTOS) courses for adult learners.

 The school competes in a number of sports and extra curricular activities including Gaelic football, hurling, soccer, basketball, boxing, and Gaelic handball.
 Greenhills represented Ireland at the World Schools Games in Sweden in 1991.
 In 2015, the school won its first title in hurling.
-Ireland's only ever Olympic Gold medalist in Boxing Michael Carruth is a former student of Greenhills College which he attended with his two brothers.
+The Olympic Gold medallist and boxer, Michael Carruth, is a former student of Greenhills College which he attended with his two brothers.

 Curriculum

-The curriculum offered covers a number of common subjects in the State Examinations including German, Art, Music, Business, Engineering, Materials Technology Wood, Construction, Metalwork, Religious Education, Science and History.
+The curriculum offered covers a number of common subjects in the state examinations including German, Art, Music, Business, Engineering, Materials Technology Wood, Construction, Metalwork, Religious Education, Science and History.

 In addition to the Leaving Certificate Vocational Programme (a voluntary programme run in the college), a number of subjects are taught at the school in both the Junior Certificate and Leaving Certificate cycles.

 Extra curricular activities

 Sports

 Gaelic football, hurling, soccer and basketball teams are the main team sports played at Greenhills College.

-The school has won Ireland's premier national soccer title the Dr. Tony O' Neill cup on two occasions in 1980/81 and 1990/91, representing Ireland in the 1991 World Schools Cup in Sweden.
+The school has won Ireland's the national soccer title, the Dr. Tony O' Neill cup, in both 1980/81 and 1990/91, and went on to represent Ireland in the 1991 World Schools Cup in Sweden.